 - GTmetrix: Evaluates your website by giving you both a PageSpeed and YSlow score, informing you of page loading time, page size, and the number of requests made, as well as solutions for making your website better.

-2. Choose A Good Hosting Provider
+2. Choose a Good Hosting Provider to Speed up WordPress

 If you’re running an e-commerce website or your website uses a lot of different content such as videos or infographics, then make it a priority to find a reliable hosting provider.
 If you’re really serious about your website, you’ll probably want to ditch you free or shared hosting services and opt for quality managed WordPress hosting instead.
 We use and love WP Engine and can’t recommend them enough.
 Their fully managed hosting platforms means you can worry less about your server and more about your content.

 But if that’s more than you need there are plenty of shared hosting options to choose from that are affordable and more viable if you’re just starting out.
 Then if the need arises, you can scale up your plan for more bandwidth allocations or other hosting perks that come with larger plans.
 For shared hosting we like Bluehost since they offer a bunch of great perks for new bloggers, but we also love Cloudways if you’re looking for an easy cloud hosting option.